MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-files-and-logging.md

 ## Usage logging for the Azure Information Protection unified labeling client

-The client logs user activity to the local Windows event log **Applications and Services Logs** > **Azure Information Protection**.
+The client logs user activity to the local Windows event log **Applications and Services Logs** > **Azure Information Protection Scanner**.
 The events include the following information:

 - **Client version**